Tripleshot Youth Team

 Matt Patriquin: With a background in competitive triathlon and road, not to mention a heavy duty mechanic, Matt is a great addition to the team.

 Brenna Pauly: The youth team’s very first member has proven herself time and again in her racing and coaching.
-Most recently a member of the 2016 National Team Pursuit Champions, Brenna is training with the Performance Team and coaching both the youth team and the Tripleshot Women’s Clinic.
+Most recently a member of the 2016 National Team Pursuit Champions, Brenna is riding for Red Truck P/B Mosaic Homes, and coaches both the youth team and the Tripleshot Women’s Clinic.

 Cycling Specific Physical Assessment and Bike Fitting

-Barb Bialokoz, a physiotherapist and cyclist, is recommended for bike fitting services.
+Barb Bialokoz, a physiotherapist and cyclist (and mother to TS youth alumnus Chris Macleod) is recommended for bike fitting services.
 Barb and Dave McLeod will provide you with the understanding and tools to develop a strong sustainable position on the bike and achieve the speed and power that you could have. they incorporate bike-specific tests with an orthopedic examination to evaluate:

 - Neurodynamic flexibility